01

 Results:

 SoliTek R&D, after the project, began to use less polluting production in production process, as certain process modifications have been introduced in diffusion and surface etching processes.
-Valoe Cells (the new owners of the cell line) is currently applying some of the Ecosolar project process modifications to its production.
 A completely new prototype of the glass glass bifacial module on the market at the time was produced during the project in 2017, over time it became an usual solar panel from SoliTek.

 Resource efficiency is a critical success factor for the sustainable development of the solar energy industry.
 The Product-Service-System (PSS) model based on performance-based third-party management is seen as an important part of the circular economy to promote resource efficiency while reducing waste.
 CIRCUSOL aims to set an example for the solar industry, demonstrating the path to a GHS business model to contribute to the transition of a circular economy in Europe.
 In collaboration between consumers and the entire value chain, CIRCUSOL will develop 2 blocks of the circular PSS model: circular product management through re-use / refurbish / remanufacture strategies complemented by recycling and added value in new product-as-a-service PV markets: residential, commercial and users of massive PV systems.